 Watch: Glass roof collapses onto busy arrivals hall at Majorca airport

-Spanish airport authority AENA reported a section of the roof collapsed after being hit by debris on Thursday (25 Jun) afternoon.
+Spanish airport authority AENA reported that a section of the roof collapsed after being hit by debris on Tuesday (24 Jun).

 Video filmed by bystanders shows unidentified sheets of material laying on top of the roof while the floor below is covered in debris from glass and masonry.